ARM-software/CMSIS-RTX/Documentation/Doxygen/src/operation.md

  - \ref ObjectMemoryPool uses a fixed-size memory pool for each object type.
 The method is time deterministic and avoids memory fragmentation.
  - \ref StaticObjectMemory reserves memory during compile time and completely avoids that a system can be out of memory.
 This is typically a required for some safety critical systems.

-It possible to intermix all the memory allocation methods in the same application.
+It's possible to intermix all the memory allocation methods in the same application.

 ### Global Memory Pool {#GlobalMemoryPool}